smolijar/gitwiki-thesis/src/analysis/user-access.md

 This is utilized by the OpenID Connect [@openid], which is a standard based on the OAuth 2.
 It is not a general authorization provider, but an identity provider.

-Using an external provider is a viable solution for the system, since it simplifies the authentication process, allows the user to use an existing identity in the system and allows to access user data if convenient.
+Using an external provider is a viable solution for the system, since it simplifies the authentication process, allows the user to use an existing identity in the system and the application to access user data if convenient.